 Learn some fancy footwork and get fit with dance!
 Upper School students may take dance as a trimester course that fulfills Pingry’s physical fitness requirement, or delve into a full year elective course.
 Our exciting, interdisciplinary curriculum covers a wide range of movement skills, from social dance to individual dance rhythms (salsa, Afro-Cuban) to Vinyasa yoga and Movement for Actors, where budding thespians use movement to free mind and spirit, fine-tuning their ability to express emotion through the body and readying themselves for the Pingry stage!Prefer dancing on a stage to the studio?
 Involvement in the Upper School winter musical offers students a chance to delve more deeply into dance and movement as a soloist and/or a member of a small or large group ensemble.

 As part of their drama unit, Grade 6 students enjoy traditional circle dance, contra dance, dance rhythms, and creative dance as a way to develop both self-awareness and awareness of others.
 For Form I students who take Drama 7, a short introduction to dance explores the fun of simple partnering, leading and following, as well as moving with a group and choreographing movements to music.

 Prefer the dance studio to the playing field?
-Students in Forms I and II may take dance/yoga as an alternative to interscholastic sports during the winter season, a musical movement class that employs creative movement games, Afro-Cuban dance and salsa, Vinyasa yoga, relaxation, and mindful awareness.Dream of seeing your name in lights?
-Why not explore dance in musical theater by auditioning for the Middle School musical, an annual spring production.
+During a daily athletic and activity block, students may take Dance Rhythms as an alternative to interscholastic sports.
+Also offered at different times throughout the year are a musical movement class that employs creative movement games, Afro-Cuban dance and salsa, Vinyasa yoga, relaxation, and mindful awareness.